MotiTheWizerd/vsextenstion/docs/work_flows/chat_messages_flows.md

 1. Confirm webhook hit → `RayResponseHandler.handleRayPostResponse CALLED` in logs.
 2. Right after that, add a log around `currentPanel.webview.postMessage({ type: "rayResponse", … })` with the **string length** of `content`.
 3. In **Webview DevTools**, verify a listener updates UI on `type: "rayResponse"`.
-4. If tools are present, ensure the **final** follow-up webhook is received and posted too.
+4. **Multi-round execution**: If tools are present, watch for multiple execution rounds:
+   - First round: `[XXXXXX] executeCommandCallsAndSendResults CALLED` with `isExecutingTools: false`
+   - Follow-up: `[YYYYYY] executeCommandCallsAndSendResults CALLED` with `isExecutingTools: false` (should NOT show "Tools already executing")
 5. Watch for duplicate-skip: the `processedResponses` Set hashes the **entire** webhook JSON.
 If the server retries with the same body, a second UI post will be skipped.
+6. **Critical**: Look for absence of "Tools already executing, skipping duplicate execution" errors in follow-up rounds.

 ---